eyalestrin/john_bryce_lab04/README.md

 8. Create a Pod that will be deployed on the worker node with the label **nodeName=nginxnode**.
 Add the nodeSelector to the pod.
   **<code>kubectl apply -f https://raw.githubusercontent.com/eyalestrin/john_bryce_lab04/main/yaml/CreateNginxWithNodeSelector.yaml</code>**
   ![Alt text](https://github.com/eyalestrin/john_bryce_lab04/blob/main/images/screenshot34.jpg)

+# Deployments
+1. Create a deployment called webapp with image nginx with 5 replicas:
+  * Use the below command to create a yaml file:
+  * kubectl create deploy webapp --image=nginx --dry-run -o yaml > webapp.yaml
+  * Edit it and add 5 replica’s
+  *